 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Cosentyx is a prescription medication approved by the Food and Drug Administration (FDA) to treat ankylosing spondylitis, moderate to severe psoriatic arthritis, and plaque psoriasis.
+Cosentyx is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults with active ankylosing spondylitis.
 Cosentyx is also known by its drug name, Secukinumab.

 Cosentyx is an immunomodulator, or in other words, a drug that modulates the immune system.
 It is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Cosentyx is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Cosentyx is believed to work by inhibiting interleukin (IL)-17A, a chemical messenger involved in autoimmune attacks.